Nafiz43/portfolio/README.md

 # Personal Portfolio Website

 A simple, responsive portfolio site I built for my academic/professional profile.
-Feel free to fork and adapt it for your own use.
+It's easy to customize and maintain.
+Feel free to fork and adapt it for your own use!

-## What it is
+## Overview

-Basic portfolio website with sections for education, work experience, research, projects, and contact info.
+A basic portfolio website with sections for education, work experience, research, projects, and contact info.
 Uses vanilla JavaScript to load content dynamically from separate data files, making it easy to update without touching the main HTML.

 ## Features